initialcommit-com/git-dummy/CONTRIBUTING.md

 $ pip uninstall git-dummy
 ```

-4) To run the code locally from source, install the developement package by running:
+4) To run the code locally from source, install the development package by running:

 ```console
 $ cd path/to/git-dummy